-DHCF will initially certify a new provider for one year.
-Renewal of that certification, which may include an on-site visit, will be conducted at least once every three (3) years.
+DHCF shall initially certify a new agency providing this service for one year.
+Renewal of that certification, including an on-site visit, shall be conducted at least once every three (3) years.
+Providers that do not provide services in a setting that is owned, leased or controlled by the provider shall not be subject to an on-site visit.
 DHCF has the authority to conduct an on-site visit when a concern is identified during a complaint, incident report, internal referral, or at the agency's discretion.

 State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
-Service Type: